HERALDS CAMPAIGN

 In modern times, this thought experiment is sometimes known as the 'Ascension Hypothesis', and regards Herald's ascension through the Rubicon; If a being has their consciousness scattered and 'dies' to reach apotheosis, when they are reformed are they still considered the same person?

-Vishineth, sometimes known as 'The Violent' was the champion warrior of the First Heralds.
-She was most notable for killing the greatest of the Outsider God General Benerah, and in doing so concluded the Outsider God War.
+Vishineth, sometimes known as 'The Violent' was the champion of the First Heralds.
+She was most notable for killing the greatest of the Outsider God Generals, Benerah, and in doing so concluded the Outsider God War.
 Despite being the instigator of victory, Vishineth was deeply unsatisfied by peace.
-Sensing her disquiet, and unwillingness to collaborate with the other First, Rhoduhn wisely appointed Vishineth the task of killing any remaining Outsider Gods and any other threat to the Common Thread or the First and their people.
+Sensing her disquiet and unwillingness to collaborate with the other First, Rhoduhn wisely appointed Vishineth the task of killing any remaining Outsider Gods and any other threat to the Common Thread.

 Vishineth was joined in her expedition by an army of companions, including Herald Gilgahn.
 Despite their rousing successes in killing the Outsider God remnants, Vishineth continuously sought out and created her own enemies to conquer.
 Her thirst for continued conflict bled her of followers as they died, or like Gilgahn, lost sight of their rationale to fight, and left Vishineth to her bloodthirsty ways.